-Restorative Yoga literally means "renewing yoga".
-And this means that with this yoga you address the self-healing capacity of your body.
-And this can be badly needed after or during a period of physical or mental overload.
+Restorative Yoga literally means 'renewing yoga'.
+This means that with this yoga you address the self-healing capacity of your body.
+This can be badly needed after or during a period of physical or mental overload.

 Your body can do a lot more than you think, but you have to give it the rest and exercise it needs.

 The postures you adopt in this form of yoga are mainly aimed at strengthening and relaxing connective tissue and joints; they stretch deeper muscles and loosen the pelvic area.
 In the first instance, the postures are intended to be able to meditate longer in the Lotus position, but it is an especially nice exercise for those who have a desk job.

 In contrast to other forms of yoga, with Yoga Nidra you do not do sitting and/or standing postures.
 You lie as still as possible on your mat in savasana, the final position of (almost) every yoga class, possibly with a blanket over you.
 During a Yoga Nidra session, a voice guides you through the different phases of the exercise.
 You goal is be able to relax completely and to not have to do anything active.

 Respecting our audience, this class is hosted every other week in English and in Dutch.
 We encourage you to join every Tuesday as the language spoken won't impact you from reaching deep relaxation.